 Photo by: Pixabay user Seagul

-Why it Matters: Creating electricity from low-carbon energy sources—and cutting energy demand—reduces the need for fossil fuel power generation.
-That in turn lowers emissions of harmful gases like nitrogen oxides, sulfur dioxide, and carbon dioxide.
-Health benefits of this change include reducing premature death, heart attack, asthma exacerbation, or hospitalization for cardiovascular or respiratory issues.
+Creating electricity from clean energy sources like wind and solar—and cutting energy demand—reduces the need for fossil fuel power generation.
+That increases energy independence and lowers emissions of harmful gases like nitrogen oxides, sulfur dioxide, and carbon dioxide.
+This helps reduce premature deaths, heart attacks, asthma exacerbations, and hospitalization for cardiovascular or respiratory issues.

 'We Don't Have To Live This Way': Doctors Call For Climate Action